Urinary Incontinence: Causes, Types & Prevention

 • Botox: Relaxes overactive bladder muscles for several months; injections may need repeating.

-• InterStim Therapy: Implanted device sends electrical impulses to bladder-controlling nerves.
+• InterStim Therapy: An implanted device sends electrical impulses to the nerves that control the bladder.

 • Sling Procedures: Minimally invasive surgery places a sling around the urethra to support and prevent stress incontinence.

-• Avoid bladder irritants such as caffeine, alcohol, and acidic foods
+• Avoid bladder irritants like caffeine, alcohol, and spicy foods.

 Book Doctor Appointment